How is the 1 Crore health cover cheaper than 25 lakh cover?

 While it is a promotional tactic, it makes sense in the long-run: The truth is, at today’s costs - you are less probable that you would utilize anything beyond 10 lakhs, per year.
 Any premiums paid for a cover over 10 Lakhs today, is a bonus for the insurer.
 No extra service.

 But, in 20 - 30 years - healthcare costs will rise, and you should have a cover of at least 25 lakhs.
-By anchoring your expectation with the premium of this 25 Lakh cover, the insurer is making you feel like the 1 crore policy ‘costs much lesser’.
+By anchoring your expectation with the premium of this 25 Lakh cover, the insurer is making you feel like the 1 crore medical insurance policy ‘costs much lesser’.
 In effect, they’re ensuring that more customers find these plans investment-worthy.

 So - If you’re thinking about having enough coverage for your old-age when you’ll need it most, you should get the 25 lakh cover - or even better get a 1 Crore cover, for cheaper!